developeron29/developeron29/README.md

 ### Hi there 👋

-I am in process of building a startup.
+Startups.
 Mindfulness and meditation interests me

 Indiehacker 🦄.
 Meditator 🧘🏻